kbbgl/containers_101/README.md

 A master node has the following components:

 * API server

+    All administrative tasks are coordinated by the `kube-apiserver`.
+It receives the requests sent by users, validates and processes them.
+During processing, it reads the current state from `etcd` and updates `etcd` after the request finishes execution.

 * Scheduler

+    `kube-scheduler` assigns new objects (such as pods) to nodes.
+The scheduler obtains from `etcd` (through the API server) the resource usage data for each worker node in the cluster.
+It also obtains the new object's requirements from the API server and uses this information to assign objects to nodes.
+The scheduler also considers QoS requirements, data locality, affinity, anti-affinity, taints, etc.

 * Controller managers

+    Controller managers are control plane components running controllers to regulate the state of the Kubernetes cluster.
+Controllers watch-loop comparing the cluster's current state with the desired (configured) state.

+    `kube-controller-manager` runs controllers responsible to act when nodes become unavailable.
+It ensures the pod counts are as expected, creates endpoints, service accoounts and API access tokens.

+    `cloud-controller-manager` runs controllers responsible to interact with the cloud provider infrastructure when nodes become unavailable.
+It manages the cloud provider storage volumes, load balancing and routing.

 * `etcd`

+    Distributed key-value data store used to persist Kubernetes cluster state.
+New data is always appended to the store.
+Only the API server can communicate with `etcd`.
+Beside the cluster state, `etcd` also stores configuration details such as subnets, `ConfigMap`s, `Secrets`, etc.

 `ConfigMap` - A container for storing configuration data.
 Other components (such as Pods) can access the data in the `ConfigMap`.